Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Results

-Even if the samples have similar PSD, variations in the interconnections between pores and their spatial arrangements can lead to different flow behaviors.
-To examine this, we analyzed 6 different samples 'lin-512' randomly generated based on a linear PSD, where we vary the pore space geometry using Gaussian field correlation.
-The parameters for a Gaussian fields used for the patterns of porous space are given in Table \ref{tab:GaussFielParams}.
+Now, we investigate the impact of sample structural correlations to ensure that the knowledge of sample TSD and PSD is sufficient for the simulation of fluid transport through multiscale porous media, accounting for nanoconfined phase behavior.
+To examine this, we analyzed 6 different samples randomly generated using uniform TSD, where we vary the pore space geometry using Gaussian field correlation.
+The parameters for a Gaussian field used for the patterns of porous space are given in Table \ref{tab:GaussFielParams}.
 Figure \ref{fig:structure_result} illustrates the constructed pore space geometry of the considered samples and the corresponding permeability drop caused by capillary condensation of carbon dioxide at T = 273~K up to 60~nm.
-Notably, despite all samples being derived from the same PSD, the behavior of permeability reduction varies significantly.
-The permeability of each sample turns to 0 at different values of blocked pore size, while the sample S\#6 keeps fluid flow even if all the pores up to 60~nm are blocked.
-This observation reveals that pore size distribution does not provide enough information about the porous space structure required to accurately simulate multiscale flow filtration.
+As can be seen from Fig. \ref{fig:structure_result}, the geometry of porous space is varied by different rearrangements of large and small pores and throats, resulting in different characters of porous space heterogeneity, keeping pore connectivity constant.
+Particularly, variations in the location and size of zones with large and small porosity can be treated as equivalent to different topologies of porous space.
+Notably, although all samples have similar TSD and PSD, the behavior of permeability reduction varies significantly.
+The permeability of each sample turns to 0 at different values of pore size that are blocked by a condensate phase.
+It is related to that since the pores are rearranged differently, when the pores with a particular pore size are blocked by a condensate, it leads to a different topology of the resulting porous space available for the gas flow.
+This observation reveals that TSD and PSD do not provide enough information about the porous space structure required to accurately simulate multiscale flow filtration.
+Even if the samples have similar element size distributions, variations in their spatial arrangements can lead to different flow behaviors.
+A similar conclusion about the role of porous space topology was made in the work \cite{mehmani2014application}.